-- (a) A CSP's beyond-use date (BUD) shall not exceed: - (1) The chemical and physical stability data of the active pharmaceutical ingredient(s) and any added substances in the preparation;(A) Nothing in this section shall prohibit the allowances in USP 797 section 14.3 for pH-altering solutions. - (2) The compatibility of the container-closure system with the finished preparation (e.g., possible leaching, interactions, and storage conditions); and - (3) The shortest remaining expiration date or BUD of any of the starting components. - (b) A CSP labeled with a BUD with only a date shall expire at 11:59 p.m. on that date. - (c) Prior to furnishing a CSP, When sterility and/or endotoxin testing are required the pharmacist performing or with direct supervision and control of personnel ing sterile compounding is responsible for ensuring that sterility and endotoxin such testing for BUD determination is performed and has received and results reviewed the results prior to furnishing a CSP.
+- (a) A CSP's beyond-use date (BUD) shall not exceed: - (1) The chemical and physical stability data of the active pharmaceutical ingredient(s) and any added substances in the preparation; - (A) Nothing in this section shall prohibit the allowances in USP 797 section 14.3 for pHaltering solutions. - (2) The compatibility of the container-closure system with the finished preparation (e.g., possible leaching, interactions, and storage conditions); and - (3) The shortest remaining expiration date or BUD of any of the starting components. - (b) A CSP labeled with a BUD with only a date shall expire at 11:59 p.m. on that date. - (c) Prior to furnishing a CSP, When sterility and/or endotoxin testing are required the pharmacist performing or with direct supervision and control of personnel ing sterile compounding is responsible for ensuring that sterility and endotoxinsuch testing for BUD determination is performed.
+Test results shall be reviewed the results prior to furnishing a CSP.
 Results must be within acceptable USP limits.
 Test results must be retained as part of the compounding record.